InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Related work

-As the long optimization time has been the critical weakness of NeRF and its variants, numerous methods for quicker convergence have been proposed~\cite{Plenoxels, DONeRF, iSDF, iMap, Mip-NeRF, NeRFusion, DVGO, InstantNGP, Takikawa2021}.
-In particular, DVGO~\cite{DVGO} used a learnable feature grid to reduce the size of MLP network and thus decrease the training time, and Instant-NGP~\cite{InstantNGP} employed multi-resolution hash encoding table for more memory- and computationally-efficient approach.
+Given the long optimization time of NeRF and its variants, methods for quicker convergence have been proposed~\cite{DVGO, InstantNGP}.
+GO-Surf~\cite{GOSurf} combines a multi-resolution feature grid with a hybrid volume rendering scheme akin to Neural RGB-D for faster optimization speed.

-For reconstructing 3D surfaces, iMAP~\cite{iMap} and iSDF\cite{iSDF} had shown that representing implicit surfaces through MLP could be done in real-time.
-However, they relied on keyframe selection and active sampling, sacrificing much of the details.
-GO-Surf~\cite{GOSurf} combined a multi-resolution feature grid with a hybrid volume rendering scheme akin to Neural RGB-D for much faster optimization speed which took dozens of minutes while having decent accuracy.
-It additionally used a smoothness prior which helped with quick convergence at the cost of high-frequency details.

-Taking a similar approach to GO-Surf, we incorporate a dense feature grid and shallow MLPs to focus on recovering high-frequency details while preserving the speedup.
-We additionally introduce a \perframe scheme to fix the previously uncaught errors and a \tsdffusion-guided pretraining phase for faster optimization, outperforming GO-Surf as well as the more accurate Neural RGB-D in terms of both reconstruction speed and quality.